Why do you need an effective donor management process in place?

 During this step of the donor management process, there are a couple of things that you need to keep in mind:

-- Maintain transparency: TTo avoid any overlap of your donor management team’s efforts with that of others, make sure that everyone is in the loop about what’s happening.
+- Maintain transparency: To avoid any overlap of your donor management team’s efforts with that of others, make sure that everyone is in the loop about what’s happening.
 For example, you don’t want your marketing team putting out ads for lapsed donors when you’ve already gotten most of them actively engaging with your content.
 That would be a waste of resources.
+Instead, you want to build donor relations with those who are likely to engage.

-- Track everything: Document all interactions in a spreadsheet or your donor management CRM along with the data collected in those interactions.
+- Track everything: Document all interactions in a spreadsheet, donor management software, or your donor management CRM along with the data collected in those interactions.

 Stewardship and relationship building